jensprog/1dv610-L2/DEVELOPER.md

 ## Code Style

 The project is using Google checkstyle.
-The only modification I've done is to remove the need for JavaDoc on every method.
+The only modifications I've done is to remove the need for JavaDoc on every method and changed line length from 100 to 120.
 If you want specifics, check **build.gradle**.

 ## Future For The Module